IDNI/TML/README.md

 operator.
 Take a piece of paper, draw some points, then draw arrows between the points, and that'd be a directed graph (__digraph__).
 The points are called vertices and the arrows are called edges.
-Note that arrows are directed: an arrow from vertex 1 to vertex 2 isn't the same as from vertex 2 from vertex 1.
+Note that arrows are directed: an arrow from vertex 1 to vertex 2 isn't the same as from vertex 2 to vertex 1.
 If they'd be considered the same, we'd call it an undirected graph.

 *Remark: All directred graphs are all binary relations and vice versa.
 In other